simtcrom/arduino/irremote-windows-pc/README.md

 ## Notes

 - After flashing the first program ([irmonitor.ino][df4]), in serial monotor sometimes, same remote keys produce random codes.
 I dont know the explanation for this.
-- In that case, unplug [VS1838B][df1] and power cycle arduino, most case that resolve this issue.
+- In that case, unplug [VS1838B][df1] and power cycle arduino, most cases that resolve this issue.

 [df1]: <https://robu.in/product/ir-receiving-head-vs1838b-remote-control-receiver/>
 [df2]: <https://robu.in/product/black-ir-remote-control-without-battery/>